 However, do not think that travel agents have gone away; travel agents and travel agencies are in fact alive and well.
 They, too, are making use of sharing in social media and the sharing economy.
 Travel agents are a filter through which the good and the bad come and everything is filtered to give you the individualized trip you desire.
 They will do extensive research on the kind of trip or experience you are looking for and they do research through social media to help make educated choices that ensure you get a trip perfectly crafted for you.
 Unlike other internet tools or social media, an agent can do what no computer can – get to know you, learn your preferences, and find what you want from the travel experience.

 Travel agents are great resources even on business trips, or a combination of business and leisure.
 Going back to the idea that sharing is changing the industry, many travel agents can be reached through social media or texting.
 Maybe you found that you have an extra day at the end of a conference and need help.
 Between Trip Advisor, Facebook, and your travel agent, you will have huge volumes of resources available to you for staying connected and making great choices based not on what a tour group says but what others who went said.
 With groups like Airbnb and other members of the sharing economy scattered throughout the world, it doesn’t matter where you go, you will almost always find someone who will be able to pick you up and give you accommodations often for cheaper than most anywhere else you could find.

-The peer to peer sharing economy is alive and well, whether linking passengers to available drivers, travelers to rooms, or even travelers to other trip goers.
-Sharing their thoughts, their cars, their homes, and their ideas and views are helping to improve the travel experience for everyone.
+The peer-to-peer sharing economy is alive and well, whether linking passengers to available drivers, travelers to rooms, or even travelers to other tripgoers.
+Sharing their thoughts, their cars, their homes, and their ideas and views is helping to improve the travel experience for everyone.
 Travel agents and travel agencies not only have nothing to fear from these trends but can make them work by utilizing the power of sharing to help create better trips, better understanding, and better traveling experiences for their clients.